 Combats Free Radicals

-Glutathione acts as an antioxidant.
+Glutathione acts as a powerful antioxidant.
 It also helps regenerate the antioxidants vitamins C and E.

 In fact, lower GSH levels are thought to be one of the main causes of the acceleration of degenerative diseases.
 When glutathione isn’t available to squelch free radicals, free radicals spread faster and inflict greater damage.